ahmadrashidh/system-design/lld/synchronisation.md

 `Semaphore` - maximum number of threads can access the shared resource.
 So mutex is Semaphore of 1 thread.

 ## Atomic Datatype
 > provide methods that do atomic operations (synchronized)

 `getAndAdd()`, `getAndIncrease`, `getAndDecrease`

+- x+=i looks like atomic operation but its synctatic sugar underneath which actual operation is going one.

+## Contention
+> When multiple thread try to access to Critical Section it is known contention

+- High Contention -> Low Throughput -> Less works get done

+## Locks-free programming
+> Atomic Operation happen at hardware level

+- Atomic Integer uses Lock Free Programming
+- It depends on hardware support